Robertson scores twice, Stars extend mastery of Coyotes 7-2 - NewsBreak

 Reinhart scores 2, Panthers end trip with 5-3 win over Ducks

+Kubalik scores in OT to give Red Wings 3-2 win over Rangers

-NEW YORK (AP) — Dominik Kubalik scored a power-play goal 2:43 into overtime and the Detroit Red Wings rallied to beat the New York Rangers 3-2 on Sunday.
-Matt Luff and Pius Suter scored in the second period as Detroit came back after trailing 2-0 in the first period.
-Moritz Seider had two assists and Alex Nedeljkovic stopped 27 shots in the Red Wings’ third straight win.
-Kaapo Kakko and Mika Zibanejad scored in the first to give the Rangers the lead.
-Jaroslav Halak had 33 saves while falling to 0-3-1 in four starts this season.
+NEW YORK (AP) — Dominik Kubalik scored a power-play goal 2:43 into overtime and the Detroit Red Wings beat the New York Rangers 3-2 on Sunday for their third straight win.
+Matt Luff and Pius Suter scored in the second period as Detroit rallied from a 2-0 deficit in the first period.
+Moritz Seider had two assists and Alex Nedeljkovic stopped 27 shots.

 Seahawks win 4th straight, beat struggling Cardinals 31-21